You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 FAQs in Relation to Order for Wedding Ceremony Processional

-Once the guests are seated, the grandparents of groom, grandparents of bride, parents of groom, and mother of the bride will walk down the aisle.
-Next is the officiant, groom, and groomsmen, followed by bridesmaids, maid of honor, flower girl(s), ring bearer(s), and finally the bride with her father.
+Once the guests are seated, the grandparents of the groom, grandparents of the bride, parents of the groom, and mother of the bride will walk down the aisle.
+Next is the officiant, groom, and groomsmen, followed by bridesmaids, maid of honor, flower girl(s), a ring bearer(s), and finally, the bride with her father.

 What is the order of a wedding recessional?

 The couple exits first as newlyweds.
-Next come their bridal party—maid or matron of honor leading bridesmaids—and lastly family members leave last to conclude.
-The parents of the bride first then parents of the groom followed by grandparents.
+Next, come their bridal party—maid or matron of honor leading bridesmaids—and lastly, family members leave last to conclude.
+The parents of the bride exit first, followed by the parents of the groom, followed by grandparents.
+The officiant walks before the remainder of the wedding guests.

 What is the seating order for a wedding ceremony?

-Bride’s family sits on left side while groom’s takes right.
+The bride’s family sits on the left side while the groom’s family takes the right.
 VIPs like grandparents sit upfront; close friends fill rows behind them.
 The mothers should sit on the aisle seat.

 Conclusion